 Since the first Naruto theme song soundtrack (Naruto Best Hit Collection) was short, it was obvious that this final disc was going to be too short.
 However, I wish they had found other ways to pad it out than to include previously released theme songs.
 For example, there was what we refer to as “The Tailed Beast Counting Song” that appeared during Naruto Shippuden that could have been included.
 They also could have included some of the iconic score pieces (for example, the musical theme for the Akatsuki).

-I can only truly recommend Naruto Final Best to fans of the franchise who want to own every opening and theme song that was recorded.
-In order to have all of the themes, though, you would have to buy the following soundtrack discs: Naruto Best Hit Collection, Naruto Best Hit Collection 2, Naruto Super Hits 2006-2008, Best Hit Naruto, Naruto Greatest Hits!!!!!, Naruto Super Sounds, and Naruto The Best.
+I can only truly recommend Naruto Final Best to fans of the franchise who want to own every opening and ending theme song that was recorded.
+In order to have all of the themes, though, you would have to buy the following soundtrack discs: Naruto Best Hit Collection, Naruto Best Hit Collection 2, Naruto Super Hits 2006-2008, Best Hit Naruto, Naruto Greatest Hits!!!!!, Naruto Super Sounds, Naruto The Best, and Naruto Final Best.
 The best way to acquire these discs is to look around at sites that sell Japanese import CDs and trying to find the best deal.